qaspen-python/psqlpy-docs/src/usage/litestar.md

 ---
-title: AioHTTP Usage
+title: Litestar Usage
 ---

-There is the default example for `AioHTTP` framework.
+There is the default example for `Litestar` framework.

-We strongly recommend to use the following example as a standard way to use `PSQLPy` with `AioHTTP` framework.
+We strongly recommend to use the following example as a standard way to use `PSQLPy` with `Litestar` framework.

 ## Complete example